himanshu2752/Academic_Projects/Implementation of Data Strucutres and Algorithms/ReadMe.md

 Test inputs are taken as linked lists.

+##### Part f
+- SinglyLinkedList.java
+Recursive and nonrecursive functions for the following tasks:
+   (i) reverse the order of elements of the SinglyLinkedList class (ii) print the elements of the SinglyLinkedList class, in reverse order.

 ### Short Project 2
 #### Test inputs can be taken upto 20 million nodes.
 ##### SP2_a (Part a)